 The deformity from scoliosis can have dangerous physical consequences.
 As the spine rotates, the rib cage is affected, and this can lead to serious heart and lung problems.
 If progressive scoliosis affects the lumbar spine, the resulting pain can be very debilitating.

 Adolescent Idiopathic Scoliosis Symptoms

 Scoliosis in young patients is not usually painful, although it can cause considerable emotional distress.
 Many cases of AIS are discovered during routine medical exams or at school health screenings.
 Signs and symptoms of AIS include:

 - One leg that appears shorter than the other (leg length discrepancy)

 - Uneven hips

-- One shoulder that appears higher than the other
+- One shoulder appears higher than the other

-- Curvature of the spine to one side (usually to the right in the upper back; to the left in the lower back)
+- The curvature of the spine to one side (usually to the right in the upper back; to the left in the lower back)